Best Route Planning Software For Businesses in 2025

 Route quality: Slightly shorter routes than Routific’s, but with lots of overlapping spaghetti routes.

-These apps don’t make our list of the best delivery route planning software, but they may work for some people.
-For example, one of these might be right for you if:
+These apps don’t make our list of the best delivery route planning software, but they are a good option for some use cases.
+One of these might be right for you if:

 - You’re a micro business or charity